pupubird/WebLaunchJS-2021/Advance.md

 console.log(button.onclick);
 ```

-With these 12 lines of code, it's basically have almost all what you need to become a front-end developer!
+With these 12 lines of code, it's basically almost all that you need to become a front-end developer!
 Celebrate for yourself! 🥳

 ---